World Airways Flight 30

-World Airways Flight 30 was a McDonnell Douglas DC-10-30CF airliner which suffered a fatal accident upon landing at Logan International Airport in Boston after departing Newark International Airport in Newark, New Jersey on January 23, 1982.
+World Airways Flight 30 was a McDonnell Douglas DC-10-30CF airliner which suffered a fatal accident upon landing at Logan International Airport in Boston, skidding into Boston Harbor, on January 23, 1982.
 Two of the passengers were never found, and are presumed to have drowned.

 Background

 Aircraft

 The aircraft involved was a McDonnell Douglas DC-10-30CF, registered N113WA.
 The aircraft was manufactured in 1980, with the manufacturing number 47821, built as the 320th DC-10.
 It was equipped with 3 General Electric CF6-50C2 engines and had 6,327 airframe hours before the crash.

 Crew

-The captain on board flight 30 was 58 year old Peter Langley.
+The captain on board Flight 30 was Peter Langley (58).
 He had 18,091 flight hours, 1,969 were on the DC-10.
-First officer Donald Hertzfeldt was 38, with 8,600 flight hours throughout his career.
-Flight engineer William Rogers was 56, and had the most flight time out of the crew, having 20,000 flight hours.
+First Officer Donald Hertzfeldt was 38, with 8,600 flight hours throughout his career.
+Flight Engineer William Rogers was 56, and had the most flight time out of the crew, having 20,000 flight hours.